m-kuzmin/simple-rest-api/README.md

 The `make ci` command performs checks that the remote CI on GitHub would do, just does them locally.
 When adding a new check, add it to GitHub Actions workflow first and then to the makefile to make sure GitHub actions contain all neccessary tests.

+# Explanation of the build process

+The application has only 1 build script - Dockerfile.
+There are no other ways to build or run this app.
+This is because the build process includes generating swagger docs and the app also needs to have a PostgreSQL database.
+It is easier to maintain one build script (Dockerfile + docker-compose.yml) than doing it in a Makefile *and* in docker.
+The makefile is just for emulating the CI locally.